From Heaven, From Above, From God

-Now you may not have noticed this because Bible translators have been inconsistent.
-When referring to Jesus, they will likely say that he is “from God”, but when referring to believers, they will suddenly translate the exact same Greek phrase as “of God”.
-But the Greek preposition “ek” from which “from” and “of” is translated is most naturally understood as “from”, considering that the definition of the word revolves around the source of something.
+Now, what the majority of the public never notice is the fact that Bible translators (most being Trinitarian publishers) have been inconsistent.
+When referring to Jesus, they will likely say that he is “from God,” but when referring to believers, they will suddenly translate the same Greek phrase as “of God.”
+But the Greek preposition “ek” from which “from” and “of” is translated (G1537) is most naturally understood as “from,” considering that the definition of the word revolves around the source of something.

 Concerning being “sent by (from) God” – many in the Bible are given this designation, including John the Baptist himself in John.

 “There was a man sent from God, whose name was John” (John 1:6).